Early Education

 Who are our staff?

-Our Early Education program is provided by Teachers of the Deaf, with the support of Deaf Educators, Speech Pathologists, a Social Worker, Psychologist, Occupational Therapist, Audiologist and Physiotherapist.
+Our highly trained team of professionals includes Teachers of the Deaf, Deaf Educators, Speech Pathologists, a Social Worker, Psychologist, Occupational Therapist, Audiologist and Physiotherapist.

 What do we do?